Is God Calling You?

-Is God calling you to go and make disciples?
-We are always praying for and seeking for more workers in the harvest, men and women who feel burdened by God to make disciples among the least-reached peoples of Russia, Alaska and Canada.
+Have you been burdened with a call to go and make disciples?
+We are always praying for and seeking for more workers in the harvest, men and women who feel burdened by God for least-reached peoples of Russia, Alaska and Canada.

 The need is great!
 Indigenous Siberian people groups remain unreached and trapped in a darkness that impacts every aspect of their lives.
 While we’d love to have enough team members to go into multiple areas and plant churches and disciple in unreached areas, we recognize our limitations as foreigners in these areas.
 Therefore our team’s focus is two-fold: